Clarence Syvertson: Aerodynamics research

+Management career

 In the late 1950s, Syvertson moved into management when he became responsible for the aerodynamic design and initial operation of the Ames 3.5 ft Hypersonic Wind Tunnel which provides a test environment for vehicles traveling at Mach numbers from 5 to 14.
 After successfully completing this assignment, he established, staffed, and directed the Mission Analysis Division, a small "think-tank" organization created to study the research requirements of advanced aircraft and spacecraft and of missions of future interest to NASA.
 In this position, Syvertson first reported to Ames and later to NASA Headquarters.
 From this position, he went on to head the Astronautics Directorate at Ames, directing research in space physics, planetary atmospheres, entry aerothermodynamics, and hypersonic aerodynamics.
-He also had management responsibility for an advanced magnetometer experiment carried to the surface of the moon on an early Apollo program mission.
+He also had management responsibility for an advanced magnetometer experiment carried to the surface of the Moon on an early Apollo program mission.
 In 1969, he was named Deputy Director of Ames with primary responsibility for institutional management of the Center.
 As Deputy Director, Syvertson supervised the development of many of the management and budgeting systems used by Ames today; some of these systems have been adopted by other NASA centers.

+Civil Aviation Research and Development Report

 In 1970, Syvertson was asked to serve as the Executive Director of the Civil Aviation Research and Development (CARD) Policy Study.
 The resulting CARD report was considered a milestone in national policy for civil aviation research and development.
 For his efforts, Syvertson was awarded the NASA Exceptional Service Medal.

+Director of Ames

 In 1978, Syvertson was named Director of Ames, a post he held until his retirement in 1984.
 During this period Ames developed and flew the XV-15 Tilt Rotor Research Aircraft, research precursor to the V-22 Osprey.
 It expanded its research program in Human Factors and developed a related facility, the Manned Vehicle Systems Research Facility.
 The 40- by 80 ft Wind Tunnel was modified with a new 80- by 120 ft test chamber added, making the facility the largest wind tunnel in the world.
 During Syvertson's tenure, the center developed the telescope for the highly successful Infrared Astronomical Satellite (IRAS), a joint project of the Netherlands, Great Britain, and the United States.
 Ames also provided comprehensive test support for the development of the Space Shuttle.
 In 1981, NASA's Dryden Flight Research Center at Edwards Air Force Base in the Mojave desert was merged with Ames and Syvertson assumed management responsibility for both Ames Moffett and Ames Dryden.
 Syvertson received many awards for his leadership of Ames including the NASA Distinguished Service Medal, NASA's highest award, and election in 1981 to the National Academy of Engineering.
 In addition, the Regents of the University of Minnesota voted in 2003 to grant Syvertson the University's highest award, the honorary degree of Doctor of Science.

+Death

 Syvertson died on September 13, 2010.